paulocarvalhodesign/cordova-parse-push/README.md

 }, false);
 ```

-Finally add the custom `ParsePushApplication` to your `AndroidManifest.xml`, so that push can be initialised as necessary:
+Finally add the custom `ParsePushApplication` to your `AndroidManifest.xml`,
+o that Parse can be initialised at application startup (necessary to register the push handler):

 ```
   <application android:name="org.jevon.cordova.parse.pushplugin.ParsePushApplication" ... />